joshuabhullar/JournalApp/README.md

 Journal log journalentry2 was deleted from the journal Fri Dec 02 15:11:34 PST 2022
 Journal log journalentry3 was deleted from the journal

+# Phase 4: Task 3

+For the actual design and refactoring of my project's design, I don't think there is anything glaringly obvious that I would want to refactor.
+My project and especially the code are quite simple, so there wouldn't be any major changes.

+One thing I could potentially refactor is create a new class in the model folder called ID which could act as a better way to viewLog and searchLog up logs.
+Currently, the searchLog and viewLog methods within the Journal class use the journal log's title to execute the methods, so problems might arise when the two journal logs have the same title.
+If a separate class named ID was used, each journal log could have a unique ID attached to it when the journal log is created, so there will never be the chance of two journal logs having the same ID.
+Overall, adding the ID class would allow for a less buggy viewLog and searchLog methods.

+I would also want to spend a lot more time making a visually appealing GUI, as my current GUI named JournalApp is quite ugly (but still fully functional!).